 reinvested in future events.

-Since establishing the foundation I have worked to achieve our mission of becoming a resource to anyone affected by mental illness, specifically here in Michigan.
+Since establishing the foundation in 2011 we have worked to achieve our mission of becoming a resource to anyone affected by mental illness.
+Becoming a behavioral healthcare advocate has become my life's passion.